pantonik/pantonik.github.io/_pages/research.md

 The IBM Research team in Japan has developped a prototype time-delay reservoir computer based on **multi-mode optical interconnect** components.
 I contribute to the development of the specific FPGA design for the **high-speed data acquisition** and generation for the optical setup.

-Collaboration: [Jean Benoit Héroux](https://researcher.watson.ibm.com/researcher/view.php?person=jp-HEROUX) (IBM Research - Tokyo)
+Collaborators: [Jean Benoit Héroux](https://researcher.watson.ibm.com/researcher/view.php?person=jp-HEROUX) (IBM Research - Tokyo)

 * Héroux, Jean Benoit, Naoki Kanazawa, and Piotr Antonik.
 "Time Series Processing with VCSEL-Based Reservoir Computer." _International Conference on Artificial Neural Networks_.
 Springer, Cham, 2019.